 Keeping well-hydrated also helps prevent cystitis, as does taking vitamin C or capsules containing cranberry extract.
 Cranberry juice or extract will definitely ease the discomfort of cystitis.

 As we meet many women with this problem, I carry dried cranberries (which we also enjoy using to spice up salads.)
 About three tablespoons of dried cranberries to a cup of boiling water plus a spoonful of sugar, produces a pleasant tasting infusion that quickly alleviates the discomfort of urinating.

-The 4th edition of Care and Feeding of Sailing Crew, from which this was taken, was released on October 1.
-Get your copy at Paradise Cay Publications.
-It is also available in print and as an ebook on Amazon’s Kindle.
+The 4th edition of Care and Feeding of Sailing Crew, from which this was taken, was released on October 1, 2013.
+It is also available in print and as a Kindle book on Amazon.